 You can wing a presentation, a client meeting, networking events or a number of tasks, but winging a rebrand for an entire company is not going to work.
 It is not enough to change logos, colors and call it a day.
 There needs to be a valid reason for rebranding and marketing efforts need to match this rebrand.

-The Denver digital marketing companies will need to know colors, logos, change accounts, send our PRs to local and national outlets and ensure that consumers and customers understand that the company itself is not changing.
+A branding agency Denver that your company works with will need to know colors, logos, change accounts, send out PRs to local and national outlets and ensure that consumers and customers understand that the company itself is not changing.

-This is one of the biggest notions that businesses often forget about.
+This is one of the biggest notions that companies often forget about in their rebranding strategy.
 How will this affect your overall relationship with your customers?
 Will they understand?
-Will the changes affect the overall loyalty?
+Will the changes affect their overall loyalty?
 The way ALL of this is handled could make or break a company.

-As one of the leading Denver digital marketing companies, our advice is not to rebrand if there is no need.
+Our advice is not to rebrand if there is no need.
 A great example is Gap.
-As one of the largest retailers out there for clothing, customers assumed that the brand would change their lines, prices or ethics; however, the brand changed their logo and customers were not having it.
+As one of the largest retailers for clothing, customers assumed that the brand would change their lines, prices or ethics; however, the brand changed their logo and customers were not having it.

 This is because Gap did not consider why consumers were not purchasing from the brand anymore and changing the logo would not help.